robang74/porteus-usb-installer/README.md

    - long option creates a USB bootable installation instead of a LIVE.

 - Usage: `bash porteus-net-install.sh [<type> <url> <arch> <vers>] [/dev/sdx] [it]`
-   - when downloading the ISO and retrieve this repo scripts is needed.
+   - when downloading the ISO and retrieving this repo scripts is needed.

 - Usage: `bash porteus-mirror-selection.sh [--clean]`
    - check among the available mirrors the fastest one for downloading.